icinganalysis/icinganalysis.github.io/content/aedc_tr_85_30.md

 An expanded set of icing similarity terms are derived and tested.

 #Key Points
-1. water drop impingement similarity is simplified using Ko.
+1. Water drop impingement similarity is simplified using Ko.
 2. Icing heat transfer similarity terms derived from Messinger are added.
 3. Tests in an icing wind tunnel validate the selected set of similarity terms.